 - Decorate the soul cakes with currants or raisins and then brush liberally with the beaten egg yolk.
 Bake for 15 minutes, until just golden and shiny.
 Serve warm.

 We hope you enjoyed the recipe for soul cakes.
-If you’re looking to learn more about how Samhain is celebrated, please subscribe to our newsletter where we share seasonal offerings and other insights into the celebrating the seasons and living a life closer to nature and a world of magic!
+If you’re looking to learn more about how Samhain is celebrated, please take a look at some of our most popular articles.

 Please send me the recipe for Lavender- Lemon Shortbread cookies.
 I love them and your vlog!